BekahHW/Moms-Learn-Tech/README.md

 * [Techtonica](http://techtonica.org) A nonprofit that provides free tech training with living and childcare stipends and job placement.
 (Only in the San Francisco Bay Area as of 6/18/2018.)
 * [Simplon.co](https://simplon.co/100codinggirls/) French  patners program for reduce the gender gap #CodeHasNoGender
 * [Code First Girls](https://www.codefirstgirls.org.uk/)​Code First: Girls works with companies and with men and women directly, to help increase the number of women in tech (UK)
+* [Tech Ladies](https://new.hiretechladies.com/) Tech Ladies: resources, community, and a job board updated weekly that requires sign-up to see.
+Many remote positions and in the job postings indicates work-life balance and mom-friendly perks.
+* [Ladies Get Paid](https://www.ladiesgetpaid.com/) Ladies Get Paid: An organization working hard for equal pay, with an incredible community that you can find on their slack channel and panel events.
+They will help you know your worth and learn how to negotiate for it.
+* [NothingLess](https://nothingless.co/) A microsite made by Ladies get Paid and Hired to educate the public on the pay gap.
+It's a great place to look for stories that will inspire.
+* [Hired](https://hired.com/login) A job site that is dedicated to helping women succeed in careers.

 ### Financial Assistance
 ([Go to top](#moms-learn-tech))